elastic/elasticsearch/CONTRIBUTING.md

 ### JavaDoc

 Good JavaDoc can help with navigating and understanding code.
-Elasticsearch has some guidelines around when to write JavaDoc, and when not to.
+Elasticsearch has some guidelines around when to write JavaDoc and when not to, but note that we don't want to be overly prescriptive.
+The intent of these guidelines is to be helpful, not to turn writing code into a chore.

 #### The short version